Writing & Publishing Your First Novel

-If you are already a writer (or you want to become one), you probably already know that writing a book is a momentous endeavor.
+If you are already a writer/novelist (or you want to become one), you probably already know that writing a book is a momentous endeavor.
 It requires an enormous amount of talent, time and discipline, and demands a great deal of patience, determination, and persistence.
-Like millions of others who want to become a published author, you might have discovered too that it is one thing to say you want to write a book, another thing to begin the process of writing it, and yet another thing, entirely, to complete the writing of a book.
+Like millions of others who want to become a published author, you might have discovered too that it is one thing to say you want to write a book, another thing to begin the process of writing it, and yet another thing, entirely, to complete the writing of any book or novel.

 There are publishing industry experts who say that at least 82 percent of Americans want to write a book.
-Eighty-two percent of roughly 400 million people means there are at least 328 million others who have the same desire that you have: To write a book.
+Eighty-two percent of roughly 400 million people means there are at least 328 million other people who have the same desire that you have: to write a first book.
 And even though not all of these people will write a book, even if only ten percent actually do it, that means your book could eventually be battling to become published along with 32,800,000 other books.
 Staggering, huh?
 The numbers, when you think about them.

 If it frightens you to think about the numbers, it should.
 The road to writing and publishing a book is not easy unless you are already a well-known person.
 If you already have an audience eagerly waiting for you to put pen to paper, then you will have no trouble attracting either readers or publishers.
-But, if you’re not well-known—like most people—then the road to publishing what you write is likely to be rough.
+But, if you’re not well-known—like most people—then the road to publishing what you write is, most likely, going to be rough.

 After reading this far, if you still want to write and publish a book, but you haven’t started writing it yet, let me ask you this: What are you waiting for?
 The only way to write a book is to write it.
 If you have a sincere desire to write, no matter what else is going on in your life, you should be writing.
 At first, you might have to steal time away from other responsibilities to make time for writing.
 While you may not be able to devote a lot of time to your project in the beginning, at least you will have started writing your book.